Image Credit: Natalia Deriabina / Shutterstock.com

 The advantages of ultrasound imaging over other imaging techniques include:

 - Real-time visualization of the fetus or organs.

-- Doesn’t use ionizing radiation, which has been associated with toxic effects on the embryo.
+- Eliminates the use of ionizing radiation, which has been associated with toxic effects on the embryo.

-- Interactive, enabling the operator to capture different viewing planes by moving the probe.
+- Interactive, as it enables the operator to capture different viewing planes by moving the probe.

 32 Weeks Pregnant 2D Ultrasound Baby Drinking

-Further development of ultrasound technology led to the acquisition of volume data, i.e., slightly differing 2D images caused by reflected waves which are at slightly different angles to each other.
-These are then integrated by high-speed computing software.
-This provides a 3-dimensional image.
-The technology behind 3D ultrasound thus has to deal with image volume data acquisition, volume data analysis and finally volume display.
+Further development of ultrasound technology led to the acquisition of volume data, which produces slightly differing 2D images caused by reflected waves that are at slightly different angles to each other.

 Volume data is acquired using three techniques: